astoreyai/ai_scientist/tutorials/09_qualitative_research/README.md

 - Interviews 9-15: Sought participants with different relationships to acceptance
 - Interviews 16-18: Confirmed saturation (no new facets of acceptance)

-**✓ Checkpoint**: Theoretical sampling strengthens theory development.
+**Checkpoint**: Theoretical sampling strengthens theory development.

 ---